MartinBINARD/myportfolio/README.md

 ## Description

 - This is a portfolio made with vanilla JS, Babel & webpack that uses the KISS principle :raised_hands:.
-- No subdomain for french content and english content is already set in HTML for SEO.
-This is why english content is not loaded by default.

 ## License